qdrant/landing_page/qdrant-landing/content/documentation/concepts/search.md

 If the collection was created with sparse vectors, the name of the sparse vector to use for searching should be provided:

+Unlike dense vector, sparse vector search returns only the vectors which have non-zero values in the same indices as the query vector.

+For this reason, you can can receive less than `limit` results.

+For the moment sparse vectors are supported only for `Dot` metric by default.

 ```http
 POST /collections/{collection_name}/points/search
 {